brunobraga/termsaver/README.md

 #### Matrix

-This is a screensaver that displays falling (rising) Japanese characters simulating the screen from the movie The
+This is a screensaver that displays falling (rising) Japanese characters simulating the screen from the movie
 [The Matrix](http://en.wikipedia.org/wiki/The_Matrix).